Bitcoin-ABC/bitcoin-abc/modules/ecash-wallet/README.md

 ### Phase Two, extended functionality

-[] Support for chained XEC txs, i.e. handling an Action that requires more than one tx due to the 100kb tx size restriction [] Support for chained token txs, i.e. handling an Action that requires more than one tx due to token protocol per-tx output limits
+[x] Support for chained XEC txs, i.e. handling an Action that requires more than one tx due to the 100,000 byte tx size restriction
+[] Support for chained token txs, i.e. handling an Action that requires more than one tx due to token protocol per-tx output limits

 ### Phase Three, wishlist